-You can give your Guardian wide or limited powers as you choose.
+As part of the estate planning process you can give your guardian wide or limited powers as you choose.

 For a wills solicitor in Blacktown contact Tel (02) 9621 7755